jrmi/ricochet.js/Readme.md

 In the meantime you should have received a mail with a link you must visit to confirm the site creation.
 This is a security measure to prevent abuse.
 Click the link to validate the *site* creation.
+If you've not yet configured any mail provider, check out the server logs to read the confirmation link.

 Now, your server is ready and a site exists.
 You can follow the next steps to create a new site project.